petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/translating-pages-and-content/translating-web-content.md

 {bdg-secondary}`Liferay DXP 2024.Q1+/Portal 7.4 GA112+`

 !!! important
-    The translation status feature is currently behind a release feature flag (LPS-114700).
+    Currently, this feature is behind release feature flags (LPS-114700 and LPS-11253).
 Read [Release Feature Flags](../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.
-Other features may differ without this feature flag.
+Other features may differ without these feature flags.

 1. Create or start editing web content.